ethersphere/SWIPs/SWIPs/swip-20.md

 ### UX recommendations
 Any UX for staking would benefit from displaying relevant context to users when they are selecting parameters:
-- **Current value of committed stake:** Display the current amount of stake that has been committed by the user.
+- **Current value of (potential) stake balance:** Display the current amount of stake that has been staked by the user.
-- **Potential maximum committed stake:** Show the maximum possible stake that could be committed, calculated from the current stake balance and the unit price as per the price oracle.
-- **Required BZZ amount for transactions:** Inform users of the the amount of BZZ  needed to be sent with the transaction when creating or modifying a stake.
-This is especially important when attempting to set a committed stake amount above this value.
-- **Surplus balance:** Display any surplus balance that is available for withdrawal.
+- **Surplus balance:** Display any surplus balance that is available for withdrawal if any (how to calculate this is mentioned above).

 ## Backward compatibility